dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 More registration tips and troubleshooting are available [here](http://www.registrar.northwestern.edu/registration/CAESAR_help.html).
 If you get stuck feel free to contact [Dr. Kristin McCann](mailto:kristin.mccann1@northwestern.edu).

-#### How do I find an elective?
+### How do I find an elective?

 Take a look at the following infographic to get started on how to find an elective.
 A more detailed explanation of how to register for electives outside of MSHE follows.
 If you have questions, contact [Dr. Kristin McCann](mailto:kristin.mccann1@northwestern.edu).

-<iframe src="https://app.box.com/embed/preview/22mvqf3yz6w3dz7ozmbeticdzikz55gm?theme=dark" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>
+<iframe src="https://app.box.com/embed/preview/22mvqf3yz6w3dz7ozmbeticdzikz55gm?theme=dark" width="500" height="400" frameborder="0" allowfullscreen="" webkitallowfullscreen="" msallowfullscreen=""></iframe>

 #### Registering for elective courses outside MSHE

 ##### [School of professional Studies (SPS) Courses](http://sps.northwestern.edu/program-areas/graduate/)

 MSHE students often take graduate-level courses offered through the School of professional Studies (SPS)–especially in the Master of Public Policy (MPPA) and Master of Sports Administration (MSA) programs.
-These courses are offered at the Chicago campus.
-MSHE students cannot register themselves for SPS courses.
-If you want to take an SPS course please complete the [Authorization for Dual Registration Form](https://northwestern.box.com/shared/static/oidimwjx3scahj5lqm1l.pdf) and send it to Dr. Kristin McCann.
-If the SPS administrator gives permission Kristin will ask the SPS Registrar to register you for the class.
+These courses are offered at the Chicago campus. &nbsp;MSHE students cannot register themselves for SPS courses.
+If you want to take an SPS course please complete the [Authorization for Dual Registration Form](https://northwestern.box.com/shared/static/oidimwjx3scahj5lqm1l.pdf) and send it to Dr. Kristin McCann. &nbsp;If the SPS administrator gives permission Kristin will ask the SPS Registrar to register you for the class.
 SPS will not register you for the class until one week before the class begins and will only register you if the course is not already full.

 ##### SPS "DL" Courses and Scheduling